-All areas around the school are on one level and accessible to all.
-Ramps are provided for use by wheelchair users.
+Internal areas around the school are on one level and accessible to all.
+Ramps are provided at the majority of external doors for use by wheelchair users.
+Where there is a step, there is also a ramp to access the area.
+Externally, the playground is fully accessible to wheelchair users.